 This is a simple recipe that doesn't require a lot of effort.
 If needed, use the photos below for help.

-- For this simple recipe, you will first need a single serve bowl!
-Add raspberries, blackberries and blueberries to the bowl.
-Pomegranate and strawberries are delicious substitutions.
+- For this simple recipe, you will first need a single-serve bowl!
+Add raspberries, blackberries, and blueberries to the bowl.
+Pomegranate and strawberries are delicious substitutes.

-2. Add the crushed or pebbled ice to the mixed berries.
+- Add the crushed or pebbled ice to the mixed berries.
 Pour coconut water over the top of the mixed berries and ice.
-You can use room temperature coconut water, or chilled depending on your preference.
+You can use room temperature coconut water or chilled, depending on your preference.

-Hint: Use whatever berries or fruit that are in season to make for a more affordable breakfast.
+Hint: Use whatever berries or fruit are in season to make a more affordable breakfast.

 Top Tip